Esri/application-boilerplate-3x-js/README.md

 ## Requirements

 * Notepad or HTML editor
-* A little background with Javascript
+* A little background with JavaScript
-* Experience with the [ArcGIS Javascript API](http://www.esri.com/) would help.
+* Experience with the [ArcGIS JavaScript API](http://www.esri.com/) would help.

 ## Resources